Joseph-Barnett/05_my_project/README.md

 # Installation

-- Open Gitbash
+- Open Git Bash
+- Create an empty folder
-- Clone this repo into a destination of your choice and then type in the terminal `"git clone git@github.com:Joseph-Barnett/05_my_project.git"`
+- Cd into said folder and in the terminal copy and paste `"git clone git@github.com:Joseph-Barnett/05_my_project.git"`
-- Cd into the directory where you cloned the repo
+- Cd into the folder where you cloned the repo
+- Type `code .`
 - Open the Docker app on your computer
-- Type `npm install` in terminal
+- Type `npm install` in terminal inside of vscode
-- Type `docker compose up`
+- Type `docker compose up` in terminal inside of vscode
 - You will then be able to view the website by following the links down below for the client and server